chiquitinxx/functional/README.md

 Result<T> -> A mix between "Optional" and "Either".

-Mutation<T> -> To wrap a class, so all the operations in the class are thread safe.

 LazyResult<T> -> Lazy and asynchronous version of Result.

 Matcher<I, O> -> Little pattern matcher evaluator for values.